meolord29/Agentic_Kinetic/README.md

 - What the Agent Asks:"Did anyone recommend a common painkiller like ibuprofen (Advil/Motrin) or naproxen (Aleve) for an ache or fever?"
 - The Biological Logic: Over-the-counter NSAIDs directly constrict the blood vessels feeding the kidney filtering units.
 Because tacrolimus already does this at high doses, combining the two creates a compound chokehold on the organ.
 It cuts off blood flow so severely that it can cause sudden, acute kidney injury.
 - The Insight for the Doctor: This triggers an absolute red-flag alert.
 The agent informs the doctor: "Patient has taken an NSAID.
 High risk of immediate blood vessel constriction and a spike in creatinine levels."
 The doctor can instantly send a pre-authored message through the agent telling the patient: "Stop taking the ibuprofen immediately.
 Switch to Tylenol, which is safe for your kidney."

+Guardrails slide - The reason it's designed the way it is.
+Gamificiation - the thought process behind the design of the UX.

 How It Appears on the Clinician Dashboard
 Instead of a generic notification saying "Elena started a new drug," the agent synthesizes the answers to these four questions into a clean, actionable summary: